FlexShopper/eslint-config-flexshopper/README.md

 ## Usage

+First check what `npm version` do you have. `npm -v` in the console.

 If you are using `npm v3` you need to install `peerDependencies` manually.

 - `npm install --save-dev eslint eslint-config-yandex estraverse-fb flexshopper/eslint-config`